 Best places to stay in Positano in Liparlati:

 Arienzo beach is a small bay with a private and free beach.
-You can reach the beach by boat from Spiaggia di Positano Marina Grande in downtown Positano, as well as by a private car, and walk down a long staircase.
+You can reach the beach by boat from Spiaggia di Positano Marina Grande in downtown Positano, or a private car, and walk down a long staircase.
 It is known as the 300 steps beach, because visitors have to walk a 300 steps stair to reach the beach.

 You can check out the Arienzo Beach Club, one of the best beach clubs in Positano by many people.
 It offers a private beach for guests.
 You might see its famous orange umbrellas and chairs from Instagram.